 Control: "Where were you when Flight 77 hit the Pentagon?
 Because I was inside it.
 I carried out the wounded.
 I covered up bodies.
 And I have spent every day since putting bullets in the people responsible, and in anyone else thinks they can do that to our country again.
 You wanna shoot me because I had to tap a few phone calls, read a few e-mails?
 Then, you go right ahead.
 But you better turn that gun on yourself next, Mr. Collier, because you have broken just as many laws, and the only difference is I didn't wrap myself up in the American flag, and try to convince people that I was a hero."

-Hersh gets one for surviving several gunshots, and attempting to defuse the bomb Decima has set up.
-He may have failed but points for trying to the bitter end to complete his job
+- Hersh gets one for surviving several gunshots, and attempting to defuse the bomb Decima has set up.
+He may have failed but points for trying to the bitter end to do his job